-The abnormal sound that is made by turbulent blood flow within the heart is known as heart murmur and is of course an indication of a heart problem.
+The abnormal sound that is made by turbulent blood flow within the heart is known as heart murmur and is, of course, an indication of a heart problem.
 This turbulence is a normal one most times and is hence called benign flow murmur.
 This generally happens when blood flows faster through the heart, for example in a person who is anxious, has just finished exercising, has a high fever or has severe anemia.

 About 10% of adults and 30% of children (most between the ages of 3 and 7) have a harmless murmur produced by a normal heart.
 This type of murmur is also called an innocent murmur.
-A heart murmur may indicate a structural abnormality of a heart valve or heart chamber, or it may be due to an abnormal connection between two parts of the hear.
+A heart murmur may indicate a structural abnormality of a heart valve or heart chamber, or it may be due to an abnormal connection between two parts of the heart.

 Some abnormalities of the heart that create heart murmurs include:

 Human heart consists of four valves, namely the aortic, mitral, tricuspid and pulmonary valves.
 When one of these valves has a narrowing of the valve opening that stands in the way of the blood outflow or a valve leak, then you have chances of a heart murmur.